How to Prepare Your Kids Before They Meet Santa - Baby Chick

 • DON’T be uptight and stressed.
 A child can sense what you’re feeling and will react the same way.

 • DO dress them in comfortable clothing.
-The fancy dress and bow tie may look cute but may not be so comfortable, adding to your child’s stress.
+The fancy dress and bow tie may look cute, but they may not be so comfortable, adding to your child’s stress.

 • DO talk to them when you’re in line.
 Talk about how much fun you’re having, and maybe glance over the book you shared earlier.